-For the purpose of developing the forward projections the draft Plan assumes new operational expenditure of \$1 million on average each year.
+For the purpose of developing the forward projections, the LTFP assumes new operational expenditure of \$1 million on average each year over the term of the LTFP.

 Rate Revenue Increases

 The Plan assumes an average Rate Revenue indexation of 6.75% which is equivalent to the 10 year average to fund normal operations.